Group actions on stacks and applications to equivariant string topology for stacks: Goldman bracket for -dimensional orbifolds and stacks

 \begin{prop} The bracket $\{\alpha, \beta\}$ given by the above procedure is the Goldman bracket of $\alpha$ and $\beta$ in $H_0^{S^1}(\Lo\DD)$. \end{prop}

 \begin{proof} The proof is similar to the case of two orbifold points.
 By Lemma~\ref{L:bracketreducedorbifold}, $\alpha$ and $\beta$ can, respectively, be presented by a red and a blue loop, as in Figure~\eqref{Fig:loopsmanyorbipoints}.
 These loops lie entirely in the surface $\DD\setminus\{x_1,\dots, x_r\}$, and their Goldman bracket is simply their usual loop bracket computed in $\DD\setminus\{x_1,\dots, x_r\}$.
-Note that, up to homotopy, we may assume that the red loop is sitting inside the blue loop in the neighborhood of any orbifold point, and that $\alpha$ and $\beta$ intersect transversally.
+Note that, up to homotopy, we may assume that near any orbifold point the red loop is confined to a very small neighborhood of the point and is not intersecting the blue loop in that neighborhood, and that $\alpha$ and $\beta$ intersect transversally.

-Further, we may also assume that, when going from the neighborhood of one orbifold point to another, say from $x_k$ to $x_l$, the blue loop intersects the red loop only when this red loop is going from a neighborhood of $x_i$ to a neighborhood of a distinct $x_j$ in a way that $a_i a_j$ and $a_k a_l$ form an admissible pair; see Figure~\eqref{Fig:loopsmanyorbipoints}.
-Now, we apply the usual formula for computing the Goldman bracket on the honest surface $\DD\setminus\{x_1,\dots, x_r\}$ which yields the result in Step~(iv) after quotienting out the relations $a_i^{n_i}=1$, $i=1\dots r$. \end{proof}
+Furthermore, we may also assume that, when going from the neighborhood of one orbifold point to another, say from $x_k$ to $x_l$, the blue loop intersects the red loop only when this red loop is going from a neighborhood of $x_i$ to a neighborhood of a distinct $x_j$ in a way that $a_i a_j$ and $a_k a_l$ form an admissible pair; see Figure~\eqref{Fig:loopsmanyorbipoints}.
+Now, we apply the usual formula for computing the Goldman bracket on the honest surface $\DD\setminus\{x_1,\dots, x_r\}$, which yields the result in Step~(4) after quotienting out the relations $a_i^{n_i}=1$, $1\leq i\leq r$. \end{proof}